Azure/azure-functions-sql-extension/CONTRIBUTING.md

 3. Install extensions when prompted after VS Code opens
    - Note: This includes the Azure Functions, C#, and editorconfig extensions

 4. Get your SqlConnectionString.
-Your connection string can be found in your SQL database resource by going to the left blade and clicking 'Connection strings'.
+If you provisioned an Azure SQL Database, your connection string can be found in your SQL database resource by going to the left blade and clicking 'Connection strings'.
 Copy the Connection String.

     (*Note: when pasting in the connection string, you will need to replace part of the connection string where it says '{your_password}' with your Azure SQL Server password*)